3 Template Tips for HMI/SCADA Projects

 Save Time and Future-Proof Your Application

 Using templates in Ignition can save you a lot of development time, and help you future-proof your application.
 The reality is, an HMI/SCADA project is never really finished.
-You will inevitably have to add components to the project in the future, and you’ll save a lot of time and effort in the long run if you spend the time up front to configure templates.
+You will inevitably have to add components to the project in the future, and you’ll save a lot of time and effort in the long run if you spend the time up front to configure templates from existing HMI examples.